Meera Shenoy: Early life

 Meera Shenoy was born to a middle-class family in Chennai.
 Her mother has been an inspiration.
 One of the first women to get a seat in Vellore Medical College, she had to give up her education to marry an eligible only son.
 Meera's mother learnt the intricacies of the stock market in the 70s, and grew her small inheritance to ensure little niceties which the three daughters wanted were always given.
 Growing up in a joint family, she was influenced by her grandfather, a district medical officer in the British rule India, who lived simply but donated generously to the needy.

 Family and personal life

 She is married to Dr. Subodh R, Shenoy, who is the son of India's first market economist, B. R. Shenoy.
+She was born in Chennai and grew up in an upper middle class family and her father was an ophthalmologist.
+She was second of four children and very bright.
+The family led a value based life and helped those in need.

 Pioneer: Starting & Scaling India’s First Jobs Mission

-Meera Shenoy began her work in skilling as executive director of EGMM (Employment Generation & Marketing Mission) For the first time, her work made companies realize rural youth can be placed in entry level jobs when short term customized training is given.
+Meera Shenoy began her work in skilling as executive director of EGMM (Employment Generation & Marketing Mission) For the first time, her work made companies realize rural youth can be placed in entry-level jobs when short-term customized training is given.
 When she left after six years, it had trained 2, 20,000 youth with 70% placements.
 A unique IT architecture linked to e-payment was put in place for transparency.
 Her work was featured in Knowledge@Wharton and the Wall Street Journal.